latidude99/link-cutter/README.md

 - status of the link: ACTIVE/EXPIRED/DELETED
 - time when the link expired/ was deleted

-A cleanup job removing expired links is scheduled to take place every hour (can be changed in `application.properties` modyfying the `cron.expression` property)
+A cleanup job removing expired links is scheduled to take place every minute (can be changed in `application.properties` modyfying the `cron.expression` property)

 ### side note
 The app uses an in-memory H2 database but it can be easily switched to any SQL DB by changing connection and driver properties in the `application.properties` file.
-There is also a very basic version of the service using a HashMap instead of a database, remainder of the first mock-up:
-`RandomIdentifierGenerator`, `LinkDTO`, `LinkService`, `LinkRepository`, `InMemoryMapLinkRepo.java`, `MapController`.
+There is also a very basic version of the service using a HashMap instead of a database, remainder of the first mock-up, includes classes: `RandomIdentifierGenerator`, `LinkDTO`, `LinkService`, `LinkRepository`, `InMemoryMapLinkRepo` and `MapController`.
 Classes `HomeController` and `Link` are shared with the H2 version)

 # Screenshots